gaiaPeste/Bridgerton_Group8/steps.md

  <details>
     <summary>Querying DBpedia:"Personal Desire"</summary>
-So, we asked the LLMs to create queries for DBpedia to check if the theme was explored in the KG.<br>
+So, we asked the LLMs to create queries for <a href="https://www.dbpedia.org/" target="_blank" rel="noopener noreferrer">DBpedia</a> to check if the theme was explored in the KG.<br>
 ChatGPT:
 <img src="https://i.imgur.com/HbQXk5A.png" alt="SPARQL Query Theme" width="600"/>
 Gemini: